- How to leverage live chat to improve customer service

-But it’s not quite as easy as plugging in a premade live chat feature and popping out generic messages.
-There are differences in ‘smart’ and ‘generic’ approaches to live chat that will ultimately make the difference between a new sale and an abandoned cart.
+But it’s not as easy as plugging in a premade live chat feature and popping out generic messages.
+There are differences in ‘smart’ and ‘generic’ approaches to live chat that will ultimately differentiate between a new sale and an abandoned cart.

 Here are some key points to consider when implementing Live Chat into your eCommerce site: